jaykinghorn/Cost_of_Travel_Index/Project_Start/project_overview.md

 ### Data Sources

-* **Source**: Zartico's spend and lodging datasets (structured BigQuery tables)
+* **Source**: Zartico's spend data (structured BigQuery tables)
 * **Update Frequency**: Daily
 * **Historical Coverage**: Monthly calculations from 2022-01-01 forward
-* **Geographic Scope**: County-level analysis across the United States
+* **Geographic Scope**:  city, county and state-level analysis across the United States

 ### Basket of Goods Calculation

 The index represents a hypothetical three-day weekend experienced by a couple traveling and experiencing a destination.
 The basket of goods includes:

-1. **Lodging**: 2 hotel nights at Friday/Saturday average ADR
-   * Calculated from all Friday and Saturday nights within the month
-   * Averaged across both nights to capture weekend rates
+1. **Lodging**: median monthly transaction value at Hotels, Casino hotels, Bed and Breakfasts and other accommodations.
 2. **Restaurant Meals**: 6 total meals
    * 4 meals at 35th percentile price (breakfast and lunch - typically cheaper)
    * 2 meals at 65th percentile price (dinner - typically most expensive)